The Manhatitlan Chronicles (1999, 7 min. color, 16 mm.)

 (From the MTA Arts for Transit website).

-Mixed Media Works
+"Used/Reused" Mixed Media Works

 The artworks in this section are part of an on-going project of mixed media works.

-these works I explore the possibilities of using disposable materials as physical support for my sketched drawings, to make humorous commentaries on every day life scenes superimposed on familiar objects we use and discard.
+Guided by the graphic qualities of packaging materials, I explore in these works the possibilities of using disposable materials as physical support for my sketched drawings, to make humorous commentaries on every day life scenes superimposed on familiar objects we use and discard.
+This series has been exhibited as "Used/Reused" and "New York Stories" at El Museo's (S) Files Biennial, Philosophy Box Gallery and Mark Miller Gallery and with the support of LMCC and the Puffin Foundation.